- Experiencing the friendliness of the Sardinian people

-Following our arrival in Cagliari, we depart by support vehicle to Sulcis-Iglesiente (approx 1 hour transfer), a mountainous region 3/4 of the way down the island.
-We take a road that winds through open plateaux and extensive plains dotted with small towns, before reaching the hilly region below the Mount Arcuentu range; our tranquil home for tonight, and that used by Skedaddle for their mountain biking weeks on the island.
+Following your arrival in Cagliari, we depart by support vehicle to Sulcis-Iglesiente (approx 1 hour transfer), a mountainous region 3/4 of the way down the island.
+We take a road that winds through extensive plains dotted with small towns, before reaching the hilly region below the Mount Arcuentu range; your tranquil home for tonight, and that used by Skedaddle for their mountain biking weeks on the island.

-We arrive at our accommodation in plenty of time to sit down to our first Sardinian meal, freshly prepared by our host.
+An early arrival at the accommodation means there’s plenty of time to sit down and enjoy the first Sardinian meal of the holiday, freshly prepared by your host.

 - Meals: Breakfast, dinner

 - Ascent: 650-800 Metres Approx.